Unicode subscripts and superscripts: Uses

 Unicode intended that diagonal fractions be rendered by a different mechanism: the fraction slash U+2044 is visually similar to the solidus, but when used with the ordinary digits (not the superscripts and subscripts), it instructs the layout system that a fraction such as ¾ is to be rendered using automatic glyph substitution.
-User-end support was quite poor for a number of years, but browsers and fonts increasingly support the intended Unicode behavior.
-A selection of supporting fonts is displayed in the table below.
-(These will not display properly if you do not have the fonts installed, or if your browser does not support this behavior.)
+User-end support was quite poor for a number of years, but fonts, browsers, word processors, desktop publishing software and others increasingly support the intended Unicode behavior.
+This browser and your default font render the sequence as 3⁄4.
+(See Slash (punctuation)#Fractions for rendering in various other fonts.)